 Professor Nelson is currently at work on his second monograph about the interconnections of North American and German colonial practices through the journeys and policies of the Agrarian Economist Max Sering (1857-1939).
+He is also under contract with Biblioasis to produce a book on ‘Border Foods’, comparing and contrasting the cross-border food cultures of Windsor/Detroit, the US Southwest and Vancouver/Seattle.
 For articles on this topic see below and information about the documentary on this project see 130yearroadtrip.com and the video section.

 This book is the first systematic study of German soldier newspapers as a representation of daily life on the front during the First World War.
 It reveals the importance of comradeship and manliness in soldier identity, both for soldiers' morale as well as for justifying the treatment of occupied civilians.
 [More]